dmitry-kazakov/How-to-create-an-Ada-plug-in/README.md

 end Plugin_API;
 ```
-<p>Here we added a constructing function Create that takes the plug-in name as the argument and returns the object derived from <i>Greeter</i>.
+<p>Here we added a constructing function <i>Create</i> that takes the plug-in name as the argument and returns the object derived from <i>Greeter</i>.
 The rest are things for the plug-in implementation.
 The name of the library entry point to initialize the library and the contructing function that actually does the job.</p>
 <p>Now the application is as simple as this</p>

 ```Ada